Mashle: Manga

 Written and illustrated by Hajime Kōmoto, Mashle: Magic and Muscles was serialized in Shueisha's shōnen manga magazine Weekly Shōnen Jump from January 27, 2020, to July 3, 2023.
 Shueisha collected its chapters in 18 tankōbon volumes, released from June 4, 2020, to October 4, 2023.
-A special one-shot chapter was published in Weekly Shōnen Jump on January 6, 2024, on the occasion of the anime series' second season premiere.
+A special one-shot chapter was published in Weekly Shōnen Jump on January 6, 2024, on the occasion of the anime series' second-season premiere.

 The manga was digitally serialized by Viz Media and Manga Plus in English.
 In October 2020, Viz Media announced the print and digital publication of the manga; the volumes were released from July 6, 2021, to December 3, 2024.

 Anime

 An anime television series adaptation was announced in July 2022.
 The anime series is produced by A-1 Pictures and directed by Tomonari Tanaka, with scripts written by Yōsuke Kuroda, character designs by Hisashi Toshima, and music composed by Masaru Yokoyama.
 According to the official website of the series, it will be a "complete" anime adaptation.
 The first season aired from on Tokyo MX and other networks from April 8 to July 1, 2023.
 (Note: Tokyo MX listed the air dates for the series on Friday at 24:00, which is effectively Saturday at midnight JST) The opening theme song for the first season is "Knock Out", performed by Taiiku Okazaki, while the ending theme song is "Shū Cream Funk" (シュークリーム・ファンク), performed by The Dance for Philosophy.

-A second season was announced after the airing of the first season finale.
-Titled Mashle: Magic and Muscles - The Divine Visionary Candidate Exam (マッシュル-MASHLE- 神覚者候補選抜試験編, Masshuru: Shinkakusha Kōho Senbatsu Shiken-hen), it broadcast from January 6 to March 30, 2024.
+A second season was announced after the airing of the first-season finale.
+Titled Mashle: Magic and Muscles – The Divine Visionary Candidate Exam (マッシュル-MASHLE- 神覚者候補選抜試験編, Masshuru: Shinkakusha Kōho Senbatsu Shiken-hen), it broadcast from January 6 to March 30, 2024.
 The opening theme song for the second season is "Bling-Bang-Bang-Born", performed by Creepy Nuts, while the ending theme song is "Tokyo's Way!" (トーキョーズ・ウェイ！), performed by Shiritsu Ebisu Chugaku.

 In May 2024, a sequel to the television series was announced.
+It was later confirmed to be a third season, adapting the "Tri-Magicathalon Divine Visionary Final Exam" arc.
+The season is set to premiere in January 2027.

 Aniplex of America revealed an English version of the announcement video at its Anime Expo panel on July 3, 2022.
 On February 21, 2023, Crunchyroll announced that they would stream the series; an English dub premiered on May 26 of the same year.
 Medialink licensed the series in Asia-Pacific.
 In October 2024 at its New York Comic Con panel, Aniplex of America announced that the English dub would broadcast on Adult Swim's Toonami programming block beginning on November 10 of the same year.
 The second season premiered on the same programming block on November 9, 2025.